Holy Name of Jesus Cathedral (Raleigh, North Carolina): Choir loft and mezzanine

-The mezzanine, including the choir loft and organ, is approximately 3500 square feet.
-The choir loft seats approximately 60 people including seating for 30 instrumental musicians.
+The mezzanine, including the choir loft and organ, is approximately 3500 sqft.
+The choir loft seats approximately 60 people, including seating for 30 instrumental musicians.
 The loft features risers for the choir as well as a platform for the seated musicians and space for a piano.

-One of the most impressive furnishings in size and scale, the pipe organ (Opus 147) was designed and built by CB Fisk and features 61 stops.
+The pipe organ (Opus 147) was designed and built by the CB Fisk Company of Gloucester, Massachusetts, and features 61 stops.
 According to Fisk, "the organ's tonal design, developed with the requirements of the Roman Catholic liturgies in mind, is largely, but not exclusively, influenced by the English Romantic organs."
-The organ was installed in the Fall of 2018.
+The organ was installed in 2018.